dmhuehol/ASOS-Tools/README.md

 KSLC: Salt Lake City, closest to Alta

  # ASOS Documentation
- Unfortunately, ASOS documentation is scattered around several places and there is no one true "master" document.
+ Sadly, ASOS documentation is scattered around several places and there is no one true "master" document.
  [**ASOS User's Guide**](https://www.weather.gov/media/asos/aum-toc.pdf) is the NWS user's guide to understanding the sensors and algorithms behind the ASOS data.
 However, it does not fully explain the present weather codes.
 NOTE THAT MUCH OF THE INFORMATION IN THIS USER'S GUIDE IS NO LONGER ACCURATE.
 For example, it states only one weather code is detected at a time, when the data files clearly show up to four weather codes can be reported at once.
 Unfortunately, this is still the most current official documentation provided, despite being last updated in 1998.
 There is no word on whether or when NCEI will provide more current documentation.
  [**NWS Surface Training**](https://web.archive.org/web/20170510212516/https://www.nws.noaa.gov/om/forms/resources/SFCTraining.pdf) is a NWS training guide originally created to help NWS personnel interpret METAR/SPECI weather observations, which are in a similar format to ASOS.
 This document includes many of the present weather codes found in ASOS, but not all of them.
  [**Federal Meteorological Handbook**](https://www.ofcm.gov/publications/fmh/FMH1/FMH1.pdf) defines standards for reporting surface conditions, with Table 8-5 including all of the codes used by ASOS.
 However, as it is designed for meteorological observers, it doesn't discuss any of the science behind the ASOS observation strategies.